 - meeting a prerequisite to take another course in their program

 The Second Attempt for Credit cannot be invoked for a second attempt at a previously passed course for reasons other than the two identified above; therefore it cannot be invoked for the 1.0 credit that may be repeated for other reasons (as describe in ii, above).
 This option also cannot be used to transfer an Extra status to a first attempt from a previous completed degree.

-Once the Second Attempt for Credit is invoked, and in the case where the mark in the second attempt is higher, the Extra designation will be added to the initial attempt to a maximum of 2.0 credits overall; the initial attempt will therefore not be included in grade point average calculations or the overall number of degree credits.
+In the case where the mark in the second attempt is higher, the Extra designation will be added to the initial attempt to a maximum of 2.0 credits overall.
+Students do not need to submit a request to initiate this process.
+The initial attempt will therefore not be included in grade point average calculations or the overall number of degree credits.
 Academic standing from prior academic sessions will not be reassessed.
 Note, an initial attempt may include a direct-equivalent transfer credit.

 The Extra designation will be applied to either the first attempt or the second attempt once the final mark in the second attempt of the course is posted.
 The Extra designation will only be applied to the first attempt to a maximum of 2.0 credits overall.